readthedocs/readthedocs.org/docs/design/pr-builder.rst

 - Triggering Builds on new PR commits
 - Status reporting to Github
 - Storing PR Version build Data
-- Deleting PR version and the build data
 - Excluding PR Versions from Search Engines
 - Serving PR Docs
 - Updating the Footer API